kaiwenwu96/Stochastic-Optimization-SVD/README.md

-Implementation and comparision of several optimization procedures (GD, SGD and SVRG) to compute large-scale SVD.
+Implementation and comparision of several optimization procedures (GD, SGD and SVRG) for large-scale SVD.